software-assignments-spring2022/final-project-mentorme/CONTRIBUTING.md

     - Any be behavior considered inappropriate in a professional setting.

 - Team members are also expected to contribute equally and professionally:
-    - When blocked, please politely ask other team members for help or go to tutoring sessions;
+    - When stuck in a task, please politely ask other team members for help or go to tutoring sessions;
     - Please respond to messages in discord channel within two days;
+    - Members should make the other teammates aware of any externalities that might hinder their work;
     - When failing to deliver on obligations to the team, other members reserve the right to report to course instructors.

 ## Sprint Cadence